All Episodes

 I'm going.

-Uh we play for keeps.
+We play for keeps.

-Oh, and I'm gonna lose to you.
+Oh, and I'm going to lose to you.

-Is that is that the deal?
+Is that the deal?

-Where do you where do you where do you play in Maui?
+Where do you play in Maui?

-Uh I usually play right here at Maui Country Club.
+I usually play right here at Maui Country Club.

 I can't play well at them.

-Uh anyway, on the Valerie Plain situation, just a couple things.
+Anyway, on the Valerie Plain situation, just a couple things.

 Well, it was an unnecessary investigation.

-It's it's it's a process crime.
+It's a process crime.

 But more importantly than that, what about the Attorney General and the director of the CIA?

-The attorney general also knew this, and while knowing it, unleashed a political zealot prosecutor with no boundaries, no reporting, no mandate, apparently, to prey on his own people.
+The Attorney General also knew this, and while knowing it, unleashed a political zealot prosecutor with no boundaries, no reporting, no mandate, apparently, to prey on his own people.

 What is with this administration?

-Well, you're what world are they living in?
+What world are they living in?

 This is Kafka-esque.

-Yeah, it it it's it's shocking.
+Yeah, it's shocking.

-Oh, it you look it it's even worse than that.
+Oh, look, it's even worse than that.

-Valerie Playm's mane squeeze.
+Valerie Playm's main squeeze.

-Because while none of the rest of this makes any sense, this judge gave this guy almost the entire sentence that the prosecutor asked for.
+Now, this will burn you up because while none of the rest of this makes any sense, this judge gave this guy almost the entire sentence that the prosecutor asked for.

 He asked for three years, he's getting two and a half, and it looks like he's going to be sent straight to jail.